AfrikaansČeština

 but the prudent ignore an insult.
 A fool shows his annoyance the same day,

 but one who overlooks an insult is prudent.
-A fool is quick to show his anger,
+A fool’s anger is known at once,